Code-Cacophony/portfolio-update/README.md

 ## CONTACT

-If you have any questions that aren't answered here, suggestions or would like to report a bug, contact me at [mailto](erik@administrata.com).
+If you have any questions that aren't answered here, suggestions or would like to report a bug, contact me at [Erik Grove](mailto:erik@administrata.com.com?subject=[GitHub]).

 # LICENSE